lsst-sqre/sqr-032/index.rst

 Examples as scripts in examples/
 --------------------------------

-We also see many executable scripts in :file:`examples` directories that associated with documentation.
+We also see many executable scripts in :file:`examples` directories that are associated with documentation.
 An example is the runRepair.py_ script in the pipe_tasks_ package.
 That script is associated with a page in the Doxygen documentation.
-The reason it's a script is to be runnable: the script sets up a mock dataset, and then runs the ``lsst.pipe.tasks.repair.RepairTask`` on it.
+The reason it's a script is to be runnable: the script sets up a mock dataset and then runs the ``RepairTask`` task on it.
 This type of script fits the purpose of the original :file:`examples` framework, but there is a clear mandate from |15| to improve how these examples are created, managed, and tested.
-Didactic script will be considered later in this technote as part of the examples portion of the work.
+Didactic scripts will be considered :ref:`later in this technote <examples-review>` as part of the examples portion of the work.

-.. todo:: Add a link to that section.

 Scripts in languages other than Python
 --------------------------------------